 It's a Trine thing.

 Trine University in Angola, Indiana, is a private, coeducational university that grants bachelor’s, master’s, and a doctorate degree at nine locations in three states for both traditional-aged students and adult learners.
 Trine provides practical engineering, education, business, health sciences, and liberal arts and sciences programs that focus on work-ready skills and leadership experience.
 Trine is nationally recognized for its programs in science and engineering.
-Students thrive in small classes and benefit from personal attention and mentoring from Trine’s faculty members, who have real-life experience.
+With a student-faculty ratio of 13:1, students benefit from personal attention and mentoring from Trine’s faculty members, who have real-life experience.

-Students expand their horizons both in and out of the classroom with activities from clubs, athletics, and intramural sports to internships, research opportunities, and study abroad programs.
-Nearly all students (99.7%) find employment or are in graduate school within six months of graduation.
+Students expand their horizons both in and out of the classroom through activities from clubs, athletics, and intramural sports to internships, research opportunities, and study abroad programs.
+Nearly all students (98.8%) find employment or are in graduate school within six months of graduation.

-At Trine the fastest-growing private college in Indiana, growth and change continue on campus.
-The Jim and Joan Bock Center for Innovation and Biomedical Engineering opened in August 2013.
-This $6 million, nearly 25,000-sq. ft. structure is home to Trine’s Innovation One (i1), an incubator for technology and business to help spur economic development in the region, and laboratories stocked with state-of-the-art equipment to support i1 and the Allen School of Engineering and Technology.
+At Trine, the fastest-growing private college in Indiana, growth and change continue on campus.
+The Jim and Joan Bock Center for Innovation is home to Trine’s Innovation One (i1), an incubator for technology and business to help spur economic development in the region, and laboratories stocked with state-of-the-art equipment to support i1 and the Allen School of Engineering and Technology.
 The new Reiners Residence Hall features two-bedroom units with private baths, air conditioning, and a common living space and kitchen.
 The Thunder Ice Arena will provide a home to Trine’s new hockey teams beginning in 2017, and the new MTI Center will include a fitness center and six-lane bowling alley.

-The new T. Furth Center for Performing Arts, which houses Trine’s music program, opened in May 2014.
-Trine has invested $7.8 million in renovations in order to provide a prominent place for the arts in the lives of residents and students.
+The T. Furth Center for Performing Arts, which houses Trine’s music program, provides a prominent place for the arts in the lives of residents and students.

-A theater, fitness center, store, Whitney Commons dining hall, and Trine’s WEAX radio station keep the atmosphere lively at the Rick L. and Vicki L. James University Center.
+A theater, fitness center, book store, Whitney Commons dining hall, and Trine’s WEAX radio station keep the atmosphere lively at the Rick L. and Vicki L. James University Center.
 Student apartment buildings offer private suites and baths; recreation areas and lounges feature fireplaces and big-screen TVs.
 Campus-wide technology upgrades include an expanded fiber-optic network within a wireless environment and shared multimedia access for teaching (smart) classrooms.
 The Keith E. Busse/Steel Dynamics Inc. Athletic and Recreation Center boasts a 200-meter indoor track and tennis courts.
 Shive Field features artificial turf for football and lacrosse, while practice fields and sidewalks complete Thunder Sports Park.
 Trine opened the 2015 football season in the Fred Zollner Athletic Stadium, with lights for night games and capacity for 5,000 fans.

 Allen School of Engineering and Technology

-Trine’s engineering faculty are active scholars who hold advanced degrees from institutions such as Princeton, Notre Dame, Michigan State, Virginia Polytechnic, and MIT.
-These instructors embrace the opportunity to help students thrive in small classes by working beside them and getting to know each as individuals.
 Most students complete internships and research projects, gaining hands-on experience and job skills.
-As a result, Trine’s engineering graduates enjoy some of the highest pre-graduation placement rates and entry-level salaries in the nation.
-Ninety-nine percent of Trine’s 2014 engineering graduates found jobs in their field or were enrolled in graduate school within six months of graduation.
+As a result, Trine’s Engineering graduates enjoy some of the highest pre-graduation placement rates and entry-level salaries in the nation.
+Ninety-nine percent of Trine’s 2015 Engineering graduates found jobs in their fields or were enrolled in graduate school within six months of graduation.

-Trine’s rich history in engineering and technology extends to its strong math and science departments in the Jannen School of Arts & Sciences.
+Trine’s rich history in engineering and technology extends to its strong math and science departments in the Jannen School of Arts and Sciences.
 Trine’s American Criminal Justice Association chapter annually garners national awards.

-Trine has recently added the School of Health Sciences, which offers exercise science, physician assistant (to launch in 2017), and pre-physical therapy programs.
+Trine has recently added the Rinker-Ross School of Health Sciences, which offers Exercise Science, Physician Assistant (to launch in 2018), and Pre-physical Therapy programs.
 For information about graduate options, visit trine.edu/dpt.
 The School of Professional Studies, with nine campuses in Indiana, Michigan, and Arizona, grants associate, bachelor’s, and master’s degrees in 35 areas of study.
 SPS offers online classes along with seated classes geared to working adults’ schedules.

 Trine Choices for You